leadblacktech/leadblacktech/README.md

 </h3>

 <h4 align="center">
-    I'm a Network Engineer, Developer, best at Coustomer Service, and hands on with Tech.✨
+    Network Engineer, Developer, best at Coustomer Service, and hands on with Tech.✨
 </h4>

 <h4 align="center">